MrMadguy64/Engine/README.md

 DOS: Same as for HX, i386, DOS 5.0.

-For now only VGA is supported.
 If you don't have extended memory - use SET DPMILDR=2 environment varaible.

 Windows: Any Win32, including Windows 3.x + Win32s installed and Windows NT 3.x, Windows 9x/NT 4.x are recommended.

 For now only GDI is supported.

+**Warning!** Since SP4 WinNT 3.51 has bug: some sort of race condition while initializing Kernel32.dll.
+Game.exe crashes with error 0xc000142 in Kernel32.dll.

+Possible workarounds:
+1) Don't use Launcher.exe.
+Copy Data directory to Bin32 and launch Game.exe directly.
+2) Try to change command line length via adding arbitrary string to it's end.

 **Modes supported:**